 After jotting down your knee-jerk feelings about each color, review it and see if you feel drawn to certain colors — or perhaps resistant to others.
 Use this as a guide as you think about ways to bring color into your world.

 How do others in your family respond to color?
 Have your spouse and older children do this exercise; it might remind you how unique (and similar) they are and how to be sensitive to everyone in your household.

 There are countless ways to weave color intentionally into your surroundings, from completely redoing a room’s decor to adding subtle but effective accent colors to a space.
 Conduct your own “case studies” and put color to work in your home.
 A few examples are below.

 Who uses the space: The whole family, all throughout the day.

 Desired effect: I’d like this space to promote conversation, feel enjoyable and relaxed (but not overly serene), and encourage appetite and family connection.

 Current elements in the room: In our home, the dining room is painted a light butter yellow, with the lower half and the walls a white wainscoting.
 Large windows open to our backyard with lots of trees in view.
 Some casual family photos hang on the largest wall.

 Ideas: I like the yellow for the warmth and upbeat feel.
-I may want to accentuate the nature colors from the backyard view with window treatments that reflect greens and browns- invigorating and grounding colors.
-Bringing in deep orange accents would add warmth, encourage conversation and stimulate appetite.
-Wall decor, chair upholstery, candles on decorative shelves, fresh flowers, placemats, napkins, vases with colored water, and a centerpiece are all areas that could be used to bring in color.
+I may want to accentuate nature’s colors from the backyard view with green or brown window treatments (invigorating and grounding colors).
+Adding deep orange accents would add warmth, encourage conversation, and stimulate appetites.
+Wall decor, chair upholstery, candles on decorative shelves, fresh flowers, placemats, napkins, vases with colored water, and a centerpiece are all areas for color.